-This website is intended as a guide only.
+This website is intended as a guide.
 Landing area status and runway lengths may be incorrect.
 Check all information before departure with private owners and operators and against ERSA/NOTAMS, and overfly landing areas as required.
 CAAP 92-1 requires that except in an emergency, the consent of the owner/occupier is required before a landing area may be used.
-Certified and registered aerodromes are subject to copyright by Airservices Australia and links are provided.
+Certified and registered aerodromes are subject to copyright by Airservices Australia and only are provided.
+For more information on aerodrome categories refer to CASA Aerodrome Certification.

-Base mapping data including topography, elevation (contours) and vegetation are sourced from theLIST (Tasmania), NSW Spatial Web Services and VicMap Spatial Data.
+Base mapping data including topography, elevation (contours) and vegetation are sourced from theLIST (Tasmania).
 Mapping is also credit © OpenStreetMap contributors and through the Leaflet Open Source library for interactive maps (see Leaflet).

 Google Earth views: Google, CNES/Airbus Data LDEO-Columbia, NSF, NOAA, US Navy, NGA, GEBCO Landsat/Copernicus TerraMetrics.